South Australia Bonds

 Share

-The maximum Rental Bond that can be charged in South Australia is the equivalent of 4 weeks rent if the rent is $800 or less per week.
-The Rental Bond must be lodged with Consumer and Business Services (CBS).
+The maximum Rental Bond that can be charged in South Australia is the equivalent of 4 weeks rent if the rent is $800 or less per week, and 6 weeks if the rent is greater than $800.
+Rooming houses can only ask for 2 weeks rent equivalent.
+The Rental Bond must be lodged by the landlord or agent with Consumer and Business Services (CBS) Residential Bonds Online (RBO).
+Receipts must be provided within 48 hours of lodgement in all cases.

 This guide covers landlords (or head-tenants) and tenants (or sub-tenants) in a Residential Tenancy.
 This applies to the majority of share accommodation and residential property rental situations.
 To confirm it covers your situation visit What is my share accommodation situation?

-In South Australia, Bonds or Security Deposits are referred to as ‘Rental Bonds’ and is administered by Consumer and Business Services (CBS).
+In South Australia, Bonds or Security Deposits are referred to as ‘Rental Bonds’ and is administered by Consumer and Business Services (CBS) Residential Bonds Online (RBO).

 A Rental Bond is the only form of security that a landlord can require or accept from a tenant.